SoukaynaHamdani/Adobe-Express-Add-one-CollabFinder-/README.md

 - **Collaborator Invites**: Invite collaborators to join your Adobe Express project.
 - **Grid/List View**: Toggle between grid and list views for collaborator profiles.

-You can run it by adding the HTML, CSS, iframe.js, and document.js files to the official Adobe Express add-ons code playground. or running the full code for testing
+You can run it by adding the HTML, CSS, iframe.js, and document.js files to the official Adobe Express add-ons code playground. or by testing it directly by running the full merged code.